wannier-berri/tutorial-CINERAMA-2025/README.md

 You may consider the [Anaconda](https://www.anaconda.com/) distribution, but the python which comes with your OS should also be fine.

-You can install everything (after installing anaconda) with the following commands):
+You can install all needed packages (after installing anaconda) with the following commands):

 ``` bash
 conda create -n wbvenv python=3.12